On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

 \subsection{Forecasting performance}

 We evaluate the overall predictive performance of AR(1), moving average and DeepAR models on the used datasets.
-Specifically, for the Walmart dataset and the Favorita dataset, we use regular moving average (MA) and logaritmic moving average (LogMA) models, where we consider the moving average parameters of 8 and 12, respectively.
-Our choice of LogMA rather than MA for the Favorita dataset is based on the fact that it has been experimentally shown to be competitive with the state-of-the-art methods~\citep{Kaggle_Favorita}.
+Specifically, for the Walmart dataset and the Favorita dataset, we use regular moving average (MA) and logaritmic moving average (LogMA) models, where we consider the moving average parameters of 8 and 12, respectively, both obtained via grid search.
+Our choice of LogMA rather than MA for the Favorita dataset is based on the fact that it has been empirically shown to be competitive with the state-of-the-art methods~\citep{Kaggle_Favorita}.
+In terms of the effort required to build the forecasting models, the parameters associated with ARIMA-based models are calculated in less than ten minutes, while training DeepAR is significantly more time consuming, requiring around twelve hours.

+In order to train the DeepAR model, we split the dataset into three subsets: training, validation, and test.
+For the Walmart dataset, training, validation, and test datasets involve time steps $\{0, \hdots, 126\}$, $\{127, \hdots, 134\}$, and $\{135, \hdots, 142\}$, respectively.
+Similarly, for the Favorita dataset, training, validation, and test datasets involve time steps $\{0, \hdots, 529\}$, $\{530, \hdots, 579\}$, and $\{580, \hdots, 591\}$, respectively.
+We performed hyper-parameter tuning for the model parameters, where the model is trained with the training dataset, and its performance is measured based on the validation dataset.
+The obtained DeepAR hyper-parameters are provided in Table~\ref{tab:deeparhp}.
+Using the identified parameters, we performed time series forecasting for the time steps corresponding to the test dataset.

-We use a rolling horizon framework to evaluate different policies, and thus adopt conditional sampling.
-At every decision-making stage, that is, for any MSP model to be solved, the forecasts are obtained using available history, i.e., all the true observations made up to that stage.
+We use a rolling-horizon framework to evaluate different policies, and thus adopt conditional sampling.
+In rolling-horizon framework, at every decision-making stage, that is, for any MSP model to be solved, the forecasts are obtained using available history, i.e., all the true observations made up to that stage.
 For the first stage (i.e., for the first MSP to be solved), forecasts are called \emph{unconditioned} (or \emph{0-step conditioned}); for the second one they are referred to as \emph{1-step conditioned}, and so on.
 For $t'$-step conditioned case, we refer to $t'$ as the \emph{conditioning step}.
 In order to provide a better idea on the notion of conditioning, we illustrate unconditioned and one-step conditioned probabilistic forecasts of AR(1) and DeepAR for one particular time series from the Walmart dataset in Figure~\ref{fig:forecasting_walmart}.

 Figure~\ref{fig:forecasting_walmart} demonstrates the poor-quality performance of AR(1) compared to that of DeepAR, for both unconditioned and 1-step conditioned forecasts, in terms of both the predicted mean values and confidence interval widths.
 Although we provide the forecasting results for only one particular product in this figure as an example, we note that the plots for the remaining products look very similar.
 In what follows, we present a formal overall performance measure and compare all three considered methods.